The Big Read: Cape Cod, 2024-2025

 NEA Big Read is a program of the National Endowment for the Arts in partnership with Arts Midwest.

-This program is funded in part by grants from the Falmouth and Provincetown Cultural Councils, local agencies which are supported by the Mass Cultural Council, a state agency.
+This program is funded in part by grants from the Mid-Cape, Falmouth, Harwich and Provincetown Cultural Councils, local agencies which are supported by the Mass Cultural Council, a state agency.